Virtual Influencers: The Future of Influence?

 Virtual influencers can entertain, inspire, and scale, but they still struggle to create the deep human resonance that drives conversion and loyalty.

-The real future is not replacement, but integration.
+The real future we see lies in integration.
 Emerging technologies enable human creators to scale their presence intelligently:

 AI doubles/digital twins for faster content output